Kalpavriksha: Identification with trees

-In different states of India some trees are specifically referred to as the Kalpavriksha.
-These are stated below.
+In different states of India some trees are specifically referred to as the Kalpavriksha:

 Mahura tree (Madhuca longifolia) in Maharashtra, India holds an important place in the day-to-day life of the tribal people.
 It is like the Kalpavriksha wish tree called madhu (Madhuca indica).

-The banyan tree (Ficus benghalensis), also called Nyagrodha tree, which grows throughout the country is referred to as Kalpavriksha or Kalpataru because of its ability to amply provide for human needs.
+The banyan tree (Ficus benghalensis), also called Nyagrodha tree, grows throughout India and is referred to as Kalpavriksha or Kalpataru because of its ability to amply provide for human needs.

 The coconut tree (Cocos nucifera) found in most regions of the country is called "Kalpavriksha", as every part of it is useful in one way or the other.
-The coconut water inside the nut is a delicious drink.
+The coconut water inside the nut is a drink.
 In dried form it is called copra and is used to manufacture oil.
 The coconut husk, called coir, is used to make rope.
 Leaves are used to make huts, fans, mats.
 Palm sugar is made from budding flower.
 The dried midrib is used to make boats.

 Ashwatha tree (sacred fig tree) is also known as Kalapvriksha where the deities and Brahma are stated to reside, and it is where sage Narada taught the rishis on the procedure for worshipping the tree and its usefulness.

 Shami tree (Prosopis cineraria), found in desert areas of the country, called in local dialect as Ajmer or jaant is called Kalpavriksha.
 In Rajasthan desert area its roots go deep to a depth of 17–25 m.
 This checks the erosion of the sandy soil of the desert.
 For this reason the tree stays green even during drought conditions.
 People of Rajasthan hence regard this tree as Kalpavriksha, because in times of drought when no grass or fodder can be found the animals are sustained by eating its green leaves.

 Chyur tree grows in the high altitudes of the Himalayas at an altitude between 500 and 1000 m.
 Known as the Indian butter tree (Diploknema butyracea), it is called a Kalpavriskha, or tree of paradise by the people of the mountainous region as it yields honey, jaggery, and ghee.
 Its canopy grows in the shape of an umbrella.

 In Joshimath in Uttarakhand a mulberry tree, which is said to be 2400 years old, is renowned and revered as the Kalpavriksha as it was the location where, in the 8th century, Adi Sankaracharya did penance under the tree as he considered it an incarnation of Lord Shiva.
 It is also believed that sage Durvasa meditated under this tree, in Urgam.
 The mountain slopes of Kailasa are stated to have a profusion of Kalpavrikshas.